datamindedacademy/dataframe-of-mind/5-joins/README.md

 - vet dimension
 - sensor dimension
-- visitor dimension
+- visitor table

 Question to answer:

-- Which vet diagnosed most sick polar bears?
+- How many times has vet practice X diagnosed a polar bear as sick?
+- Which vet(s) has/have never seen a weight above the 99.9th percentile?
 - Which vet was the least consistent in name capitalization?
-- Which company made the sensor with the largest variation in blood pressure?
 - Which day had the lowest bear-to-visitor ratio?